Science

 4

-1. Describe and apply the scientific method to address observations and problems.
+1. Apply the scientific method to address observations and problems.
 2. Identify and describe the common uses of plants by people.
 3. Describe biological systematics and taxonomic organization of plants.
-4. Compare and contrast the major families of cultivated plants.
-5. Recognize, describe, and illustrate the morphological structures of plants.
+4. Compare and contrast the major families of cultivated plants, utilizing dichotomous keys and other tools in plant identification.
+5. Describe, and illustrate the gross and microscopic morphological structures of plants.
 6. Classify and describe the different kinds of flowers, fruits, and seeds.
-7. Discuss and explain the physiology of plants, including photosynthesis.
-8. Conduct and interpret physical and chemical soil analysis.
+7. Explain the physiology of plants, including reproduction, photosynthesis and cellular respiration.
+8. Conduct and interpret physical and chemical soil analysis and apply the principles of soil science to plant production.

 SCI 116 : Science, Technology, and Society: The Chemistry of Hazardous Toxic Materials